yiisoft/security/README.md

 ### `KdfCryptor`

 `KDF`‑based encryption (single key derived per message, no key wrapping).
-A fresh data encryption key (`DEK`) is derived from the secret and the provided context using the configured `KDF`.
+A fresh Data Encryption Key (`DEK`) is derived from the secret and the provided context using the configured `KDF`.
 If the configured `KDF` requires a salt, a random salt is generated for each message and prepended to the ciphertext.

 Output structure: